iKiru-hub/random-neuroEvo-I/README.md

 # NeuroEvolution
-Can a simple food-reaching cognitive ability emerge from a system of LIF neurons?
+Can a simple food-reaching behavior emerge from an unstructured LIF cells reservoir endowed with sensory and motor neurons?